Maxime Brinck-Croteau

 Maxime Brinck-Croteau (born March 29, 1986) is a male épée fencer from Canada.
 Brinck-Croteau won the silver medal at the 2015 Pan American Championships in Santiago, and later competed at the 2015 Pan American Games, in Toronto, Ontario.

 Brinck-Croteau qualified to represent his country at the 2016 Summer Olympics, by being ranked in the top two in the Americas.
-He was coached by Paul ApSimon.
+He was trained by Michel Dessureault and Xiao Jian.